Fmstrat/page-check/README.md

 # page-check
-Watches a web page and sends an email when a string is detected (or not).
+Watches a web page and sends a Pushover notification when a string is detected (or not).

 ***Please see the `python` branch for the original python version.***